 - Candy Eyes

-In a large mixing bowl, cream together softened unsalted butter (½ cup, i.e., 1 stick), light brown sugar (¾ cup), granulated sugar (¼ cup), and peanut butter with electric mixer for 30 seconds.
-Add egg and stir until combined.
+- In a large mixing bowl, cream together softened unsalted butter (½ cup, i.e., 1 stick), light brown sugar (¾ cup), granulated sugar (¼ cup), and peanut butter (½ cup) with an electric mixer for 30 seconds.
+Add egg (1 large) and stir until combined.

-On low speed, add in vanilla extract (1 teaspoon) and salt (¼ teaspoon).
-Add baking soda and stir for 10 seconds.
-Slowly add in all-purpose flour (1 ½ cups) and mix for 30 seconds, or until dough is combined.
+- On low speed, add in vanilla extract (1 teaspoon) and salt (¼ teaspoon).
+Add baking soda (½ teaspoon) and stir for 10 seconds.
+Slowly add in all-purpose flour (1 ½ cups) and mix for 30 seconds, or until the dough is combined.